Slipstream (Bonnie Raitt album)

-Slipstream is the sixteenth studio album by Bonnie Raitt, released in April 2012 on Redwing Records.
-The album peaked at No. 6 on the US Billboard 200.
-As well at No. 1 on the US Billboard Top Blues Albums, Top Rock Albums and Top Independent Albums charts.
+Slipstream is the sixteenth studio album by Bonnie Raitt, released on April 10, 2012 on Redwing Records.
+The album reached number 6 on the US Billboard 200 and topped the US Top Blues Albums, Top Rock Albums, and Top Independent Albums charts.
+Slipstream received positive reviews from critics and won the Grammy Award for Best Americana Album at the 2013 Grammy Awards.

-Background
+Release

-Two singles were released from the album, a cover of Gerry Rafferty's "Right Down the Line", and "Used to Rule the World", both of which charted on the Billboard Triple A chart.
-The album also spawned a highly successful concert tour.
-The Slipstream Tour was the 82nd best-selling American tour of 2012 earning 11.3 million dollars and selling 201,313 tickets.
+Two singles were released from Slipstream: a cover of Gerry Rafferty's "Right Down the Line", and "Used to Rule the World", both of which charted on the US Triple A chart.
+The album's accompanying concert tour, the Slipstream Tour, was the 82nd best-selling American tour of 2012, earning 11.3 million dollars and selling 201,313 tickets.